An e-collar should prevent a pet from reaching and disturbing the eye. Photo courtesy of Nanette Walker Smith

 If the leg is splinted, the digits may be left exposed at the bottom, Check the toes each time you check the splint to make sure he can still feel his toes (lightly pinch to see if he pulls the limb away or otherwise reacts), and also check them for excessive swelling or coldness.
 If you have any concerns with the appearance of the digits or the bandage, immediately call your veterinarian or local veterinary emergency clinic.

-Your veterinarian may have you apply talcum powder or cornstarch to help prevent sores from occurring where the skin is rubbed by the cast or splint.
+Your veterinarian may have you apply cornstarch powder to help prevent sores from occurring where the skin is rubbed by the cast or splint.
 Always check with your veterinarian before applying anything to sores.

 Splints and casts should be adjusted only by your veterinarian.
 Some splints need to be used for many weeks.